 To make everything easier, we have compiled a list of criteria a mobile transceiver should meet in order to be considered the best.
 Alternatively, you can also prepare for getting your ham radio license with any of our recommended online courses.

 The UHF frequency bands are great to use in urbanites or in an environment with lots of buildings and obstruction.
-VHF frequency bands are better for open areas.
+In comparison, VHF frequency bands are better for open areas.
 This is why it’s important to have mobile ham radios that have both.

+Then again, dual-band mobile ham radios are mostly small and compact and designed to be transported.
 You can easily find ones on our list that weigh in at around 2 pounds.
 The ones on the heavier end can see about 4 pounds in maximum weight and there are also ones that fall right in between at around 3 pounds.

 When you search for the best mobile ham radios for your car, there is also a certain output power it should reach.
 Radio transceivers designed with a minimum max power of 25 watts is great.